AjixDev/ReactPHPMailer/README.md

 # form-mailer
-A template for a React.js based frontend and php based mailer landing page.
+A template for a React.js based frontend and a PHP based mailer landing page.